TobiWo/eth-duties/README.md

 # eth-duties

 ETH-duties logs upcoming validator duties to the console in order to find the best maintenance period for your validator(s).
-In general the tool was developed to mainly help home validators but it still can be used on a larger scale (see [usage](#usage) examples).
+In general the tool was developed to mainly help home stakers but it still can be used on a larger scale (see [usage](#usage) examples).

 ## Caveat

-1. The tool does not check for sync committee duties currently.
-This is the feature with the highest priority and will be implemented soon.
 1. Currently the tool can only handle validator indices but I will add pubkey handling as well (see [todo](#todos) list).
 1. I only tested the tool with the following beaon clients: